 Alana’s musical expertise led to her appointment as the Flora Macdonald officer by Stòras Uibhist, where she organized various events to celebrate the Uist heroine’s 300th birthday.

 One of Alana’s notable contributions to the traditional music scene is her band Beira, which brings together roaring Scottish tunes and stunning songs in Gaelic, Scots, and English.
 The band comprises Alana, Caitln McNeill from Colonsay on guitar and vocals, Shona Masson from Skye on fiddle and vocals, and Fiona Black from Ross-Shire on accordion.
 Beira is known for its mutual appreciation of Gaelic music and each member’s individual heritage.
-They play repertoire of lesser-known music from the Highlands and Islands and continue to create music inspired by this area.
+They play repertoire from the Highlands and Islands and continue to create music inspired by this area.

 Alana’s music is recognized for its emotive quality, with a focus on the Scottish piping traditions of her homeland.
 Her contributions to the traditional music scene and her dedication to promoting and preserving Scottish culture make her an important figure in the music industry.